LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 title: Sailing Past Security Measures In AD
 ---

-Today we´re going to talk a little about possible ways to circumvent some of the security measures one might face during an engagement in an Active Directory.
+Today we´re going to talk a little about possible ways to circumvent some of the security measures one might face during an engagement in an Active Directory environment.

-We as pentesters are heavily relying on our tools like [Bloodhound](https://github.com/BloodHoundAD/BloodHound), [Rubeus](https://github.com/GhostPack/Rubeus), [Mimikatz](https://github.com/gentilkiwi/mimikatz) and all the other fancy stuff.
+We as pentesters are heavily relying on our tools like [Bloodhound](https://github.com/BloodHoundAD/BloodHound), [Rubeus](https://github.com/GhostPack/Rubeus), [mimikatz](https://github.com/gentilkiwi/mimikatz) and all the other fancy stuff.
 Be it for an internal assessment or a Red Team campaign.

 But the Blue Team is not at sleep, trying to keep the bad guys outside with their newest *AI machine learning cyber tools*, to keep the bad guys outside.